MTD for ITSA — Now Live

 for Landlords

-If your total gross property income — plus any self-employment income — exceeds £50,000, you must comply with Making Tax Digital for Income Tax from 6 April 2026.
+If your total gross property income, plus any self-employment income, exceeds £50,000, you must comply with Making Tax Digital for Income Tax — which is now live from 6 April 2026.

 Compare Landlord Software →